-Section 1.1 You are enrolled in SCAN Inspired by women for women, which is a Medicare HMO
+Section 1.1 You are currently enrolled in SCAN Balance, which is a specialized Medicare Advantage Plan (Special Needs Plan)

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, SCAN Inspired by women for women.
-We are required to cover all Part A and Part B services.
-However, cost-sharing and provider access in this plan differ from Original Medicare.
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, SCAN Balance.

-SCAN Inspired by women for women is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
+SCAN Balance is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.